Verssae/NeuroJIT/README.md

     ```bash
     $ wget https://github.com/checkstyle/checkstyle/releases/download/checkstyle-10.15.0/checkstyle-10.15.0-all.jar -O checkstyle.jar
     ```
-- trained models: unzip the pickles.zip in the `data/archives` directory

-    ```bash
-    $ zip -s 0 data/archives/pickles.zip --out data/pickles.zip
-    $ unzip data/pickles.zip -d data/pickles
-    ```

 ## 1. Building Dataset

 To calculate the verification latency gap (i.e., average fixing time, gap), we slightly modified the code of the [ApacheJIT](https://github.com/hosseinkshvrz/apachejit) repository to create an apachejit dataset that includes a fixed_date, and constructed `data/dataset/apachejit_gap.csv`, which is composed of a total of 8 projects that include the gap.

-Then, we calculated the HCC of the ApacheJIT commits using the `hcc_cal` package.
+Then, we calculated the HCC of the ApacheJIT commits using the `neurojit` package.
 Additionally, we calculated the `LT` for the ApacheJIT commits because the `LT` is a widely used metric in the literature.

 ```bash
 data/dataset